 f(difference_collection_sequence)[i] == if i > 0: f(collection_sequence[i]) - f(collection_sequence[i - 1]) else: f(collection_sequence[i]) for all i

 From here on out in this implementation and subsequent ones, a Collection object will represent a difference collection that is part of a sequence (or related generalization).
-In v1, the DifferenceSequence type represents a logical collection undergoing a sequence of changes, implemented as a list of difference collections (Collection objectsnaming-is-hard).
+In v1, the DifferenceSequence type represents a logical collection undergoing a sequence of changes, implemented as a list of difference collections (Collection objects).

 We chose to use a sequence of difference collections (difference_collection_sequence) rather than a sequence of collections (collection_sequence) for the following reasons:

-1. If subsequent collections in collection_sequences are similar to each other, the corresponding differences will be small.
+• If subsequent collections in collection_sequences are similar to each other, the corresponding differences will be small.

-2. For many operations f, we can generate the corresponding sequence of output difference collections easily by looking at the input difference_collection_sequence.
-We have three different flavors of functions so far:
+• For many operations f, we can generate the corresponding sequence of output difference collections easily by looking at the input difference_collection_sequence.

-1. Some functions (e.g. map) are linear, which means that, for any pair of collections A and B:
+1. Some functions (e.g., map) are linear, which means that, for any pair of collections A and B:

 python